culurciello/dc-simulator/README.md

 4. Throughput estimation: the simulator computes three ceilings per instance: compute (sustained FLOPs, factoring active experts), HBM (KV read bandwidth), and communication (tensor/pipeline collectives plus MoE dispatch).
 Batch size influences kernel efficiency via an empirical scaling curve.
 5. Instance aggregation: the minimum of the three ceilings becomes the instance tokens/sec.
 We multiply by the number of instances that fit in N racks to get rack-wide throughput and record which subsystem bottlenecks.
 6. Reporting and plots: for each rack we print the optimal configuration per batch/quant and plot figures.

-## upgrades / to-do list

-- Add prefill modelling by sizing activation footprints and read/write bursts.
-- Because the simulator assumes steady-state decode, prefill/first-token latency is not modelled.
-Prefill-heavy workloads typically shift bottlenecks toward HBM or interconnect.
-- Introduce heterogeneous racks by instantiating multiple `simulate_rack` calls with different rack counts.
-- Emit CSV/JSON by adapting `print_summary` or plugging the returned dict into your own reporting layer.